 It’s normal and really common to have one breast that is bigger than the other.
 If the distinction is critical enough that it makes bandeau looking even additional sophisticated.
 If you wish, you can even out the appearance by adding a bra cutlet to the smaller breast, or getting a bra with removable pads and taking them out on the big side.

 Your straps could also be digging into your shoulders if your band is too loose, making it so your straps are doing all the work.
-Take a glance behind you within the mirror: If your straps area unit force therefore tight that they are yanking your strap up, it’s probably too big or is too stretched out to do its job.
+Take a glance behind you within the mirror: If your straps area unit force is therefore tight that they are yanking your strap up, it’s probably too big or is too stretched out to do its job.